F50/android_device_iuni_u810-1/README.md

 #device tree for IUNI u2 omnirom5.1
-it's forked from feroxx<https://github.com/feroxx/android_device_gionee_e7>
+it's forked from hundred666/android_device_iuni_u810
-and renamed to IUNI U810
-#all thanks to feroxx!
+#all thanks to feroxx! andhundred666
-i don't know much about kernel and hal compiling. hope some skilled devs could help!